19Dishank/ai-notes-react/README.md

 # 💼 My Portfolio

 A **personal portfolio website** built with **React, Tailwind CSS, and Framer Motion**.
-Showcases my projects, skills, and work in a clean and modern UI with both **light and dark themes**.
+Showcases my projects, skills, and work in a clean and modern UI with **dark theme**.

 ## 🚀 Live Link